 Students not cast in a given show are encouraged to participate in other ways – backstage running crew, props, costumes, make-up crew, and set construction.
 Every member of the team is important to the project!
-This is a fun way to participate and performers grow their understanding of the process through backstage experiences as well as onstage.
+Being a part of the Design & Technical program is a fun way to participate and performers grow their understanding of the process through backstage experiences as well as onstage.

 WHAT IF YOU MISSED THE AUDITION?

 Very often, actors can join a production project after the audition process has passed.
 The Summer Musical and the Holiday Show are large ensemble programs that enable us to welcome performers up until just before the rehearsal process begins.
 Sometimes actors find they are not able to participate after the casting for a play is complete leaving roles open.
 If you would like to join one of these programs and missed the audition, please contact the front office to arrange a video or in-person audition.